cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 This resilience extends to quantum adversaries operating within the Q1 model, where the attacker has access to a quantum computer but is restricted to classical (non-quantum) communications with the systems under attack.
 In this model, quantum attacks offer no practical advantage in decrypting previously recorded ciphertexts or in recovering the encryption key.

+This document extends the original specification by introducing optional support for 256-bit authentication tags, which are constructed similarly to the 128-bit tags.
+As shown in {{SSI24}}, with 256-bit tags, all AEGIS variants achieve more than 128-bit security against forgery by differential attacks.

 Security analyses of AEGIS can be found in {{AEGIS}}, {{M14}}, {{FLLW17}}, {{ENP19}}, {{LIMS21}}, {{JLD21}}, {{STSI23}}, {{IR23}}, {{BS23}}, {{AIKRS24}}, and {{SSI24}}.

 # IANA Considerations